kellyyfoo/openshift-workshop-was/labs/Openshift/RuntimeModernization/README.md

      ```

     Note that:
     - The namespace is defined.
-This means that all resource that originate from this directory will be applied to the `apps` namespace.
+This means that all resources originating from this directory will be applied to the `apps` namespace.
     - Resources from the base directory will also be included.
     - You may define additional overlay directories for different environments, each with a different namespace.
 For example, overlay-test, overlay-prod.
     - The configurations in this directory contain the overrides specific to this environment.
-    - It is possible to override configurations in the base directory.
-But that is beyond the scope of this lab.
-    - These configuration files are meant to be stored in source control so that you can version and re-apply them as needed.
-      - This is the basic concept of `git-ops`.
-Full coverage of gitops is beyond the scope of this lab.
     - For a real environment, DO NOT store the secret yamls into source control.
 It is a security expsoure.
 See extra credit section on how to secure your secrets.

    - To preview the resources that will be applied for a specific override directory, use the `kustomize` option of the Openshift command line.
 For example,